Beuth-Erdelt/Benchmark-Experiment-Host-Manager/docs/Example-TPC-H.md

 All instances use the same query parameters.
 Import sets indexes and constraints after loading and recomputes statistics.
 Import is handled by 8 processes (pods).
+Loading is fixed to cl-worker19.
+Benchmarking is fixed to cl-worker19.
+SUT is fixed to cl-worker11.
 Loading is tested with [8] threads, split into [8] pods.
 Benchmarking is tested with [1] threads, split into [1] pods.
 Benchmarking is run as [1] times the number of benchmarking pods.